Use of Safe at Home Designated Address as the Participant’s Legal Address

 No fee will be charged for accepting service.

-The documents can be served between the hours of 8:00 am and 4:00 pm in care of the Office of the Minnesota Secretary of State at the following address:
+The documents can be served between the hours of 8:00 am and 3:00 pm at the Office of the Minnesota Secretary of State at the following address:

 Saint Paul, MN 55155